hinsonan/hinsonan.github.io/_posts/2025-08-24-gradient-probing.md

 ---
 layout: post
 title: "Probing Gradients 👽"
-date: 2025-08-25
+date: 2025-08-24
 categories: ML
 ---

 You wake up in a blurry haze.
 Zuck has unzipped his human flesh skin suit and you are face to face with the real lizard man.
-He begins to probe you in multiple ways.
+He begins to probe you for all your cringe posts on facebook.
 He wants all your information and he wont stop until you tell him everything.
 This is exactly what we are about to do to our neural networks.
 We are about to shine the light on them and make them confess to us why they refuse to learn.

 We are going to focus on non visual methods to do this.
 The reason for this is that million param models are hard to visualize and in the last article we looked at some visual methods and discussed their pros and cons.
 These methods discussed today can be used on large models and really any gradient based learning method.